centreon/centreon-archived/doc/en/installation/from_centreon.rst

 Install packages
 ----------------

-When using CES, installation of Centreon Plugin Pack Manager is very easy.
+When using Centreon ISO, installation of Centreon Plugin Pack Manager is very easy.
 You'll see that Centreon License Manager will be installed too as a dependency.